tedesak/Programming-paradigms/README.md

 # Programming-paradigms
-Tasks from programming paradigms course
+Tasks from programming paradigms course\
+The old task conditions are indicated, they were slightly different